Inclusion and Diversity

 Presidential Graduate Fellowships

 A diverse cadre of graduate students enlivens the academic community, accelerates research, and inspires faculty mentors as well as other students to think about their work in new ways.
-With the goal of increasing diversity across the entire Institute, Caltech aims to create at least 10 centrally administered Presidential Graduate Fellowships.
-The fellowships will increase Caltech's competitive edge in recruiting graduate students from underrepresented backgrounds and ensure that these students can focus on their research, education, and goals instead of their funding.
+Caltech aims to create at least 10 centrally administered Presidential Graduate Fellowships.
+The fellowships will ensure that students can focus on their research, education, and goals instead of their funding.

 For more information, contact Nicole Weaver-Goller, senior director of development.